awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 ```

 **Important**
 To retrieve feature flag configuration data, your application must call the `GetLatestConfiguration` API\.
-You can't retrieve feature flag configuration data by calling `GetConfiguration`\.
+You can't retrieve feature flag configuration data by calling `GetConfiguration`, which is deprecated\.
 For more information, see [GetLatestConfiguration](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetLatestConfiguration.html) in the *AWS AppConfig API Reference*\.

 When your application calls [GetLatestConfiguration](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetLatestConfiguration.html) and receives a newly deployed configuration, the information that defines your feature flags and attributes is removed\.
 The simplified JSON contains a map of keys that match each of the flag keys you specified\.
 The simplified JSON also contains mapped values of `true` or `false` for the `enabled` attribute\.
 If a flag sets `enabled` to `true`, any attributes of the flag will be present as well\.
 The following JSON schema describes the format of the JSON output\.